 Drawing on over 37 years of technical, business and legal experience, Chris is the founder of Tacit Law, a boutique law firm that provides a broad range of legal and consulting services to clients in the information technology, communications, regulated industries, and broader commercial and not-for-profit sectors.

 In addition to providing traditional legal services, Chris assists clients with strategic planning, governance, risk management, business reviews, commercial transactions, as well as corporate and regulatory compliance.

 Chris’s past professional experience includes holding a senior executive role in a publicly-traded company, being a partner in a major regional law firm and working in a national law firm.
 Prior to practicing law, he held various engineering and managerial positions in the private sector.

 Chris is a lawyer, registered Trade-mark agent, licensed professional engineer and also holds an MBA.

-Chris serves on the board of a not-for-profit organization, and a green technology start-up company.
+Chris serves on the board and as an officer of two not-for-profit organizations, and a green technology start-up company.
 He is also very involved in Internet governance through various volunteer activities.

 Peter Vandenengel | President, Netperian Inc.

 Peter is Founder and President of Netperian Inc. He is an Internet CPE Product Leader who partners with top OEMs and ISPs to develop, test and launch world class home hardware.
 After spending nearly 20 years developing and deploying internet products, Peter knows that focussing on the customer is at the heart of any successful product.
 An advocate of technology with exceptional design, he pushes the barriers to ensure exceptional customer experience.